nimisaya/study-notes/Android/RxJava.md

 # RxJava

-Reactive Extensions in Java (RxJava) is a library that enables Functional Reactive Programming.
-Combination of functional and reactive techniques used for event-driven programming.
+Reactive Extensions in Java (RxJava) is a library that enables Functional Reactive Programming and used for event-driven programming.

 In event-driven programming values are changed over time and the consumer reacts to the data as it comes in.